melisadigiacomo/bookanalysis/README.md

 ### Sentiment analysis for key characters
 Sentiment level for the key characters based on appareances in paragraphs.
 Heroes and villains of the story are shown in the barplot.
-But this is not quite true.
-Neville Longbottom received a negative score, almost equal as Draco Malfoy.
-The sentiment analysis also counts as negative feelings, nostalgia and sadness, not just badness.
+Unexpectedly, Neville Longbottom received a negative score, almost equal as Draco Malfoy.
+This may be because the sentiment analysis also counts as negative feelings, nostalgia and sadness, not just badness.

 ![keycharacters](images/keycharacters.png)